by Eric Predoehl (copyright 1996, 1999, 2022 all rights reserved)

 Stay tuned for the complete story!

-The photograph of Richard Berry is copyright Richard Berry family archives; the images of The Wailers, Rockin Robin Roberts & Dave Lewis are courtesy of Jeff Miller/ Wiley’s Golden Oldies of Tacoma, WA; the photographs of The Kingsmen and Paul Revere & the Raiders are copyright Gino Rossi; when in doubt, all images & words copyright 1999-2006 Eric Predoehl / OCTALOUIE, LLC, except as noted.
+The photograph of Richard Berry is copyright Richard Berry family archives; the images of The Wailers, Rockin Robin Roberts & Dave Lewis are courtesy of Jeff Miller/ Wiley’s Golden Oldies of Tacoma, WA; the photographs of The Kingsmen and Paul Revere & the Raiders are copyright Gino Rossi; when in doubt, all images & words copyright 1999-2022 Eric Predoehl / OCTALOUIE, LLC / LouieLouie.net except as noted.
 Bonus points to anyone that noticed some minor changes to these pages, as we shall revise some words as we discover new information about these histories.
 All rights reserved.